GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/summary-reports/index.md

 ### Proposal for an aggregation service {: #aggregation-service}

+{% Aside 'key-term' %}
+A _Trusted Execution Environment_ is a special configuration of computer hardware and software that allows external parties to verify the exact versions of software running on the computer.
+TEEs allow external parties to verify that the software does exactly what the software manufacturer claims it does—nothing more or less.
+{% endAside %}

 [The initial
 proposal](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md)
 asks each adtech provider to operate their own instance of the aggregation